 This module collects information about all different types of seeds used by the household during the reference rainy season.
 To be able to determine the different seed types used, refer to the crops identified in Module G, question G01.
+Please note that the range of questions asked regarding seed acquisition processes in this module are identical to those in module F asking about other input acquisition processes.

-CHECK: The number of different seed varieties on which information is collected in Module H has to be equal to the number of unique crops grown by the household as reported in Module G. Make sure that the set of seeds listed in Module H covers all of the unique crops reported in Module G, and excludes any crop that was not listed as cultivated.
+CHECK: The number of different seed varieties on which information is collected in Module H has to be equal to the number of unique crops grown by the household as reported in

+Module G. Make sure that the set of seeds listed in Module H covers all of the unique crops reported in Module G, and excludes any crop that was not listed as cultivated.